 "We have so many people creating really interesting music here," Williams said, "and in each successive year Š it’s just gotten even crazier with the number of people making music."

-All of the Billstock performers are either from Williamstown,
+All of the Billstock performers are either from Williamstown, or closely affiliated with the community, Williams said.

 In 2011, during the original Billstock, acts were distributed among different buildings in town - a big mistake, Williams said, due to the logistical problems that arose.
 The following year, Billstock II took place entirely in the building on the corner of Main Street and Water Street, which is now the New Hope Methodist Church.